-As investors gear up for what would be one of the largest mergers ever, between Glencore and Xstrata, we take a look back at the biggest deals done to date.
+As merger and acquisition activity begins to ramp up once again, we take a look back at the biggest deals done to date.

-In its current state the deal would break into the top ten largest mergers of all time, according to data from the Institute of Mergers, Acquisitions and Alliances, rivalling momentous deals including RBS' now infamous takeover of ABN Amro.
+In its current state, the acquisition would not quite break into the top ten largest mergers and acquisitions of all time, according to data from the Institute of Mergers, Acquisitions and Alliances, and Bloomberg.

-1. Vodafone AirTouch's acquisition of Mannesmann AG for $202.8bn in 1999.
-(Vodafone was re-branded Vodafone Airtouch in early 1999 after it bought AirTouch Communications, it then reverted to its former name Vodafone Group in 2001).
+1. Vodafone AirTouch's acquisition of Mannesmann AG for $203bn in 1999.
+(Vodafone was re-branded Vodafone Airtouch in early 1999 after it bought AirTouch Communications.
+It then reverted to its former name Vodafone Group in 2001).

 Vodafone Airtouch pursued German mobile network provider Mannesmann in what was seen as a hostile takeover, provoking strong protest from the Germans, who were unhappy about a UK company taking a dominant role in its domestic market.
 Later the conglomerate was broken up and all manufacturing-related operations were sold off.